voutilad/sisu.io/content/posts/paysim-part2.md

 </div>
 <!--endtoc-->

+> ⚠ THIS IS A DRAFT RELEASE.
+ONE OR TWO SECTIONS MAY NOT BE COMPLETED ⚠

 [Previously]({{< relref "paysim" >}}), we looked at how PaySim models mobile money networks to simulate hidden fraudulent behavior and how my fork[^fn:1] makes it